 g. impairs the University’s ability to define and pursue its mission, requires illegal or unethical acts, hinders governance or administration, or compromises the University’s accreditation.

-- The Gift Acceptance Committee shall be composed of the following persons:
+- The Gift Acceptance Advisory Committee shall be composed of the following persons:

 b.
 Faculty Senate Chair